 Paperclip Blogger Finally Trades for a House (September 20, 2006): Kyle MacDonald, the paperclip blogger, made his final trade that landed him a house in Kipling, Saskatchewan earlier this summer.

 Boot Throwing Robot Invented (August 25, 2006): Scientists at Aberystwyth University have invented a robotic welly wanger, which is a robot dedicated to the task of boot throwing.

-Creepy Cupcakes for Hoffa Search (May 27, 2006): FBI agents are searching for Jimmy Hoffa's remains in Milford Township in Michigan so a local bakery decided to honor the search with some creepy cupcakes.
+Creepy Cupcakes for Hoffa Search (May 27, 2006): FBI agents are searching for Jimmy Hoffa's remains in Milford Township and a local company baked creepy Hoffa cupcakes.
+The FBI agents bought some.

 Bat Cave Students Face Possible Criminal Charges (April 28, 2006): Officials are mulling mulling over whether or not to file charges against students at the University of Arkansas at Fayetteville who tried to create a real, live Bat Cave in their dorm room.

 Man Trades Paperclip for One Year's Free Rent (April 22, 2006): When we last left Kyle MacDonald he had managed to trade his red paperclip for several items.